augmentedstartups/AS-One/asone-linux/README.md

 ./docker-installation.sh
 ```

+If everything is done successfully you can return to [Installation Page](../asone/Readme.md)

 - In case shell script keeps failing or you want to install manually follow steps in [Manual Installation](Instructions/Manual-Installation.md)